aleron75/mageres/README.md

 ### English

 * [Actionable Insights](https://actionableinsights.fm/) - Practical insights by SwiftOtter
-* [Core of Commerce](https://www.coreofcommerce.com/) - Fortnightly insight into the latest European digital commerce news  by Vaimo
+* [Core of Commerce](https://twitter.com/CoreOfCommerce) - Core of Commerce equips you with cutting-edge knowledge to help you achieve and exceed your digital commerce goals
 * [MageTalk](https://magetalk.com/) - A Magento Podcast
 * [Merchant to Merchant](https://podcast.somethingdigital.com/) - Stories about digital commerce: for merchants, by merchants.
 * [The JetRails Podcast](https://jetrails.com/podcast/) - The JetRails Podcast for the Ecommerce Community